 Research Study Design

-The Excel Center behavioral intervention study is a randomized controlled trial.
+The Excel Center behavioral intervention study is a randomized controlled trial to allow LEO to study the impact of both the text message and CCRC services.
 To be eligible for the services, individuals must be active students in the current term at the Excel Center.

-At the conclusion of the study, LEO researchers will compare individuals’ Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment across all three groups.
+At the conclusion of the study, LEO researchers will compare Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment outcomes across all three groups.